Data querying in Entity Framework Core is performed against the DbSet

 var products = context.Products.Where(p => p.CategoryId == 1);

-The filter criteria are passed in to a lambda as an expression that returns a boolean.
+The filter criteria are passed into a lambda as an expression that returns a boolean.
 The expression can include multiple conditions:

 var products = context.Prducts.Where(p => p.CategoryId == 1 && p.UnitsInStock < 10);